the-vampiire/wired-elements/WIRED_ELEMENTS_ANALYSIS.md

 5. Ensure language is descriptive but concise, suitable for automated wrapper generation later.

 Once every component has an interface document, the next phase (wrapper generation) can proceed automatically using these specs as input.

 ---

+### Consistency Rules

+- Each component = one markdown file in the format `WIRED_[TAGNAME].md`.
+- All types must be written in TypeScript syntax, not Lit declaration syntax.
+- Any proposed renames or API shape adjustments must also appear in a “Proposed API Changes” table within that component’s markdown.
+- The global index (`WIRED_ELEMENTS_INDEX.md`) must be updated after every successful component analysis.

+---

+### Consistency Rules

+- Each component = one markdown file in the format `WIRED_[TAGNAME].md`.
+- All types must be written in TypeScript syntax, not Lit declaration syntax.
+- Any proposed renames or API shape adjustments must also appear in a “Proposed API Changes” table within that component’s markdown.
+- The global index (`WIRED_ELEMENTS_INDEX.md`) must be updated after every successful component analysis.

+---